ksitcode00/portfolio-project/heatwave-ncd-refugee-health-r/README.md

-# Heat Wave and NCD Symptom Analysis with R
+# Heat Wave Symptom Analysis with R

 This project is a private portfolio draft for an accepted research publication on heat-wave and dust-storm impacts among adults with non-communicable diseases in a refugee-camp setting.